Get Film updates

 In the Valley of Juarez, the once peaceful town of Guadalupe Distrito Bravo has become a bloody war zone.
 The police are all murdered, families are systematically killed and neighborhoods are burned to the ground.
 Nearly 200,000 are dead throughout Mexico and more than 10,000 children are orphaned as the result of the cartel’s brutal violence.
 Many of them have become victims of human trafficking and the lucky ones have fallen to the drug trade.
 Now, an influx of migrants stuck at the U.S. – Mexico border has made the grave situation much worse.
 Many more lives are at risk.

-In the midst of all this chaos, STEVE BREWER and his family are building a home for 200+ orphans called the House of Gems.
-Each room is equipped with private bathrooms, kids will have their own beds, and the facility is equipped with state-of the-art security and a commercial grade cafeteria.
+In the midst of all this chaos, STEVE BREWER and his family are building a home for 400+ orphans called the House of Gems.
+Each room is equipped with private bathrooms, kids will have their own beds, and the facility is equipped with state-of-the-art security and a commercial-grade cafeteria.
 When complete, it will be the largest orphanage in Latin America and a model organization for the country of Mexico.
-They also have international adoption rights to help children find permanent homes.
-The town of Guadalupe has been all but burned to the ground, but the House of Gems stands untouched by the chaos.
-However, support has dwindled and after seeing numerous friends in the town of Guadalupe brutally murdered, Steve grows weary.
-He then finds out HIS name made the cartel hit list posted in the once bustling town square.

-The one man trying to rescue orphans became a target of the Mexican sicarios.
+The one-man trying to rescue orphans became a target of the Mexican sicarios.
 With little support, and facing threats, his anger grows.
 The cartel has killed everyone on the list except for him.
-Today, construction is 90% complete, but the football field-sized orphanage remains empty.
-For now, the orphan children must continue hiding in the shadows of the Valley of Death.
+Today, construction is 95% complete, but the football field-sized orphanage remains empty.
+For now, the orphan children must continue hiding in the shadows of the valley.